 There are no blades within the units.
 This may surprise a few people and give rise to the question ‘what are the powerful motors for?’

 Well, instead of spinning blades, these machines use impellers (also known as lugs) that are mounted on a spinning plate.
 Using centrifugal force, food waste particles are continuously forced against a stationary grind ring, thus tearing them apart.
 It is the grind ring that is in charge of breaking down the food.
 It nearly liquefies all the pieces depending on what kind of power the unit has.
 Weaker models could not handle hard chunks of food.
 This may possibly damage the internal workings of the garbage disposals.

 Depending on the model, a disposal may be continuous feed or batch feed.
 The first one lets you put in more food chunks while the machine runs, thereby letting you save time and effort.
 You simply need to switch it on and run the water.
 Meanwhile, batch feed disposals are more organized and systematic.

 Either way, you will have to drive the food waste into the sink with the use of running water.
 The heavy flow pushes everything down into the grind ring, shredding the waste before releasing them into the drainpipe.

 Discovering the way your appliances work can give you a more detailed knowledge about it.
 Next time something acts up, you will have an idea what caused it.

-For garbage disposals, knowing how the machinery within it works can also keep you safe from accidents.
-At least now we know that it does not work like a blender with spinning blades.
+Now we know How Does Garbage Disposals Work.
 We know that it is much safer, but only when it is switched off, and the splash guards are kept in place.
 Some units offer removable splash guards so you can easily clean the disposal when not in use.